abhijayrana/iclr-2026/_posts/2026-04-27-coding-agents.md

 This reflects an asymmetry in the feedback profile of the environment.
 At the code level, the agent receives concrete signals: bad imports, malformed payloads, and incorrect field names, which all produce exceptions.
 Conversely, we observe that at the business level, feedback is sparse.
 The inbuilt ERP guardrails reject obviously invalid and ill-formatted interactions but won't flag suboptimal choices or policy violations.
 Only when we run the task verifier do we see that the outcome was wrong.

 This pattern can be viewed as a form of specification gaming: the agent optimizes for the measurable proxy (code execution) rather than the true objective (business correctness).
-Recent work demonstrates that gaming behaviors generalize, models trained to exploit easily-discovered reward signals will zero-shot transfer those behaviors to novel environments.15 Coding agents may be particularly susceptible: their training provides dense, unambiguous feedback at the code layer (tests pass, scripts execute, errors resolve), effectively teaching that execution success equals task success.
+Recent work demonstrates that gaming behaviors generalize, models trained to exploit easily-discovered reward signals will zero-shot transfer those behaviors to novel environments.<d-cite key="anthropic2025rewardtampering"></d-cite> Coding agents may be particularly susceptible: their training provides dense, unambiguous feedback at the code layer (tests pass, scripts execute, errors resolve), effectively teaching that execution success equals task success.
 This learned prior does not transfer when code is merely the *medium* for a business objective rather than the objective itself.
 These silent failures point to the untrustworthiness of the agent’s own pass/fail conclusions.

 ## Analysis